pantheon-systems/boatshow/README.md

 Use BLT to setup the sites for local development.
 These will be empty shell sites until content is synced down.
 TODO: we should have a shell script which does this for us.

+**NOTE**: If this gives you an error about the database not existing "Failed to drop or create the database" OR any other errors, you may either need to run `host$ vagrant provision` again to install the databases, or you may need to delete all of the local files that BLT has generated inside the sites directory and start from scratch.
+To do this, run `host$ rm -rf path/to/repo/docroot/sites` and then `host$ git checkout path/to/repo/docroot/sites`

 ```console
 vm$ blt setup -n --site=template
 vm$ blt setup -n --site=atlanta